Loss Adjusters – Introduction

 In more modern history, they have been known as the Association of Fire Loss Adjusters since World War 2 (WWII).
 Interestingly, they were granted a Royal Charter in 1961.
 The current CILA name dates from circa 1979.

-The CILA provides a valuable governance and leadership role for the loss adjustment profession and, in that role, provides a wide array of training and qualifications to the profession.
+The CILA provides a valuable governance and leadership role for the loss adjusting profession and, in that role, provides a wide array of training and qualifications to the profession.
 This includes, certificates and diplomas, plus associate and fellow levels of membership.
 They have over 4,500 members currently and each year run the CILA Annual Conference.

 Loss Adjuster – Specialisms